markusait/lcid/README.md

 To run the program use:

+    # This will start the Jupyter Notebook locally
     pipenv run start

-To run the Jupyter Notebook:

-    pipenv run jupyter notebook

 To contribute as a collaborator: